WonderlandEngine/wonderland-ar-tracking/examples/vps/README.md

 # Some notes
 If you need better quality scaned models, you can download the scans as .glb files from the geospatial-browser.
 You can show/hide those models depending on the detected waypoints.
 Alternatively, the scanned mesh can be generated dynamically from the data received from the 8thwall.
-However, this mesh is lower quality and currently 8thwall is only sending you the mesh of the very first waypoint detected.
+However, this mesh is lower quality and currently 8thwall can send any mesh from the detected waypoints and there is no way knowing to which waypoint the mesh belongs..